Considering a honeymoon in Argentina? Here are my top recommendations for honeymoon destinations in this incredible South American country.

 One of the best honeymoon spots in Argentina is Mendoza.
 Argentina’s most famous wine-producing region, many of its wineries are located in the shadow of the Andes mountains, which makes for a picturesque backdrop to any wine tasting.

-There are three wine regions in Mendoza: Maipu, the closest to Mendoza city and therefore the easiest to visit, Lujan de Cuyo, my favourite area, and the Uco Valley, which is gorgeous, gorgeous, gorgeous.
+There are three wine regions in Mendoza: Maipu, the closest to Mendoza city and therefore the easiest to visit, Lujan de Cuyo (my favourite area) and the Uco Valley, which is further away but has the most stunning views.

 If you’d like to get a bit more active, then consider a bike tour of the wineries.
-We loved our tour with Martin’s Bikes (which included a wonderful lunch), and I’ve also heard good things about Baccus Biking.
+We loved hiring e-bikes from Baccus Biking and then making our way around a few Mendoza wineries.

-After all that wine tasting on your Mendoza honeymoon, head to the thermal spa outside of the city for some pampering.
+After all that wine tasting on your Mendoza honeymoon, head to the thermal hot springs spa outside of the city for some pampering.

 Mendoza honeymoon hotels

 Casa de Uco Vineyard & Wine Resort is seemingly an extension of the stunning landscape that surrounds the hotel.
 Neutral colours, natural wood, thick columns and huge glass ceilings are designed to blend into the nearby mountains and vineyards.
-Dishes served are created with ingredients from the hotel’s seasonal garden, and an onsite sommelier can help find the perfect wine to go with any meal.
+Dishes served are created with ingredients from the hotel’s seasonal garden.

 3. Iguazú Falls